Skip to primary navigation Skip to content Skip to footer

 • Food that is suitable for your dietary needs as you will not find healthy food in a party boat’s galley.
 Avoid greasy foods if you are prone to seasickness.

-• See your local tackle dealers like Scotts Bait -n- Tackle, or Fishermans Headquarters to stock up on rigs, hooks, and sinkers (especially bank sinkers from 3 to 12 ounces).
+• See Jingles Bait and Tackle in Beach Haven to stock up on rigs, hooks, and sinkers (especially bank sinkers from 3 to 12 ounces).
 Having a well-stocked tackle box will keep you fishing longer.

 An extra spool of line or a spare reel is a good choice to bring as one hookup with a shark or other large fish could strip your reel bare.